Haplochromine

 The haplochromine cichlids are a tribe of cichlids in subfamily Pseudocrenilabrinae called Haplochromini.
-This group includes the type genus (Haplochromis) plus a number of closely related genera such as Aulonocara, Astatotilapia, and Chilotilapia.
+This group includes the type genus Haplochromis plus a number of closely related genera such as Aulonocara, Astatotilapia, and Chilotilapia.
 They are endemic to eastern, southern and northern Africa, except for Astatotilapia flaviijosephi in the Middle East.
-A common name in a scientific context is East African cichlids – while they are not restricted to that region, they are the dominant Cichlidae there.
+A common name in a scientific context is East African cichlids—while they are not restricted to that region, they are the dominant Cichlidae there.
 This tribe was extensively studied by Ethelwynn Trewavas, who made major reviews in 1935 and 1989, at the beginning and at the end of her career in ichthyology.
 Even today, numerous new species are being described each year.

 The haplochromines were in older times treated as subfamily Haplochrominae, However, the great African radiation of pseudocrenilabrine cichlids is certainly not monophyletic without them, and thus they are today ranked as a tribe therein.
-They do include, however, the type genus of the subfamily, Pseudocrenilabrus.
+They do include, however, the type genus of the subfamily Pseudocrenilabrus.
 Since taxonomic tribes are treated like genera for purposes of biological nomenclature according to the ICZN, the Haplochromis is the type genus of this tribe, and not the (later-described) Pseudocrenilabrus, even though the tribe name Pseudocrenilabrini was proposed earlier.

 In the African Great Lakes, there has been an amazing adaptive radiation of Haplochromini.
-Many have interesting behavior (e.g. mouthbrooding in Astatotilapia burtoni or the "sleeper" ambushes of Nimbochromis), and brilliant colours are also widespread.
+Many have interesting behavior (e.g. mouthbrooding in Astatotilapia burtoni or the "sleeper" ambushes of Nimbochromis), and brilliant colors are also widespread.
 Males and females are often strikingly sexually dichromatic.
-In the aquarium hobby, these fishes are popular, however due to their often aggressive behaviors and rather unusual water parameters, they are generally unsuitable for beginners or community tanks.
+In the aquarium hobby, these fishes are popular; however due to their often aggressive behaviors and rather unusual water parameters, they are generally unsuitable for beginners or community tanks.
 There are some informal names used among aquarists for Haplochromini.
 Generally, any and all (as well as some similar-looking Pseudocrenilabrinae) may be referred to haplos, haps or happies.
 More specific terms are mbuna ("rock-dwelling browser") and utaka ("free-roaming hunter"), which are Bantu terms for these two ecological groups.

 Haplochromines inhabit both rivers and lakes, but it is the lake species that have been most closely studied because of the species flocks known from some of the larger lakes, such as Lake Malawi.
 In the aquarium hobby, the "happies" are conveniently divided into four groups: